TBD54566975/developer.tbd.website/blog/2023-01-04-manually-issue-vcs.md

 Let's create a Credential Schema for Alice's Employment Status VC:
 - Set `issuer` to Acme's DID.
 - Set `issuerKid` set to the KID of the issuer's private key to sign the schema.
+- Our `schema` object conforms to the Draft 2020-12 schema version, so set its `$schema` property to "https://json-schema.org/draft/2020-12/schema".

 ```bash
 curl -X PUT -d '{